nwjs/nw.js/docs/For Developers/Building NW.js.md

 !!! important
     This document is written for latest **NW 0.13**.
 For legacy build instructions, please read the [wiki page](https://github.com/nwjs/nw.js/wiki/Building-nw.js) on GitHub.
+    See our buildbot for official build configuration and steps: http://buildbot-master.nwjs.io:8010/waterfall

 ## Prerequisites